 The CNIB Foundation is unaware of any guidelines or standards which specify how rainbow crossings should be designed.

-In the absence of any detailed studies, the following guidelines will help to ensure that pedestrians with sight loss can continue to independently navigate the built environment when rainbow cross walks are deployed.
+In the absence of any detailed studies, the following guidelines will help to ensure that pedestrians with sight loss can continue to independently navigate the built environment.

 - Ensure that the crosswalk is maintained regularly, As paint may not survive seasonal changes or road salt and the colours may fade making these crosswalks unnecessarily harder to locate for a pedestrian with sight loss.